Paycheck Protection Program (PPP) Loans and Application

 In order to qualify for forgiveness, you must spend your PPP funds on only eligible expenses, within the covered period.
 Make sure your business plan is aligned accordingly.

-If the requirements of the PPP loan will not allow you to fully accomplish your goals, ECDI provides a range of small business loans (non-forgivable), which can serve as a companion, supplement or alternative to your PPP funding.
-Our business advisors are on-hand to help you refine or review your business plan to assure you are set up for success.
-Complete this inquiry form to be matched with an advisor.
+If the requirements of the PPP loan will not allow you to fully accomplish your goals, ECDI offers a Working Capital Loan (non-forgivable) to PPP borrowers, which can serve as a companion, supplement or alternative to your PPP funding.

 5. Gather all items on the application checklist: